edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Motivation
 I started this project with the question:
-<div class="message">"How can I quickly and comprehensively understand the landscape of cancer research?"
+<div class="message">"How can I quickly understand the landscape of cancer research?"
 </div>

 Online databases such as PubMed and Google Scholar now provide us with unprecedented access to millions of research papers, if not in full, then at least their abstracts.